-A bachelor’s degree, also known as a bachelor’s degree, is an undergraduate degree offered by most accredited four–year schools, including most private, public and online colleges or universities.
+A bachelor’s degree is an undergraduate degree offered by most accredited four–year schools, including most private, public and online colleges or universities.
 Bachelor’s degrees are available in a wide range of academic fields.
 Attainment of a bachelor’s degree demonstrates that you have successfully completed a general and broad education with a focus on a specific major.
 Once you’ve earned you’re bachelor’s degree, you’ll gain access to a wide range of opportunities, whether you plan to continue into graduate school or enter the job market.

 Bachelor’s Degree Basics

 Earning a bachelor’s degree usually requires the completion of 120 to 128 credits or semester hours.
 Most bachelor’s degree programs will require a minimum of four years of full–time study, though it is commonplace for students to spend as many as five or six years working toward a degree.

 Some colleges do offer accelerated bachelor’s degree programs that you can complete in three years or less.
 In many cases, an accelerated bachelor’s degree programs will require you to take classes during summer and winter sessions in addition to the typical fall and spring semester course load.

 It’s also possible to bundle your undergraduate studies with a master’s degree program, so that both can be completed over a period of five to six years.
 Check out our overview of the master’s degree to learn more about this option.

 Most bachelor’s degree programs require core general education classes, electives as well as upper level classes in a student’s major.
 Your major will typically comprise 25 percent or more of the total credits needed to complete your bachelor’s degree program.
 The remaining credits will be comprised of basic prerequisites, electives, and in some cases, a “minor” area of focus.